The Game of Hog

 Problem 1 (2 pt)

 Implement the roll_dice function in hog.py.
-It takes two arguments: a positive integer called num_rolls giving the number of times to roll a die and a dice function.
+It takes two arguments: a positive integer called num_rolls, which specifies the number of times to roll a die, and a dice function.
 It returns the number of points scored by rolling the die that number of times in a turn: either the sum of the outcomes or 1 (Sow Sad).

 • Sow Sad.
-If any of the dice outcomes is a 1, the current player's score for the turn is 1.
+If any of the dice outcomes is a 1, the current player's score for the turn is 1, regardless of the other values rolled.

 • Example 1: The current player rolls 7 dice, 5 of which are 1's.
 They score 1 point for the turn.